Can’t Clear Protection History in Windows 11/10 Defender

 Published by Nyau Wai Hoe - Updated on

-Also see: How to Clear Timeline Activity History in Windows 10 or 11
+Also see: How to clear timeline activity history in Windows 10 or 11

 Can't Clear Protection History in Windows Defender

-Clearing Windows Defender Protection History via File Explorer
+Clearing Windows Defender protection history via File Explorer

 Step 1: Enabling show hidden files and folders in File Explorer

-3. Click “Show”: In the “Show” section of the ribbon, you’ll find a checkbox labeled “Hidden items.”
-Click on this checkbox to enable the display of hidden files and folders.Show or hide hidden items Windows 11
+3. In the “Show” section, look for a checkbox labeled “Hidden items” and click it.
+This makes the hidden files and folders show up.Show or hide hidden items Windows 11

-Learn more: How to Unhide a File or Folder in Windows 11
+Learn more: How to unhide a file or folder in Windows 11

 Step 2: Deleting Protection History files from the “Service” directory